-15.1Neighborhood Structure Plan (NSP)
+15.1 Neighborhood Structure Plan (NSP)

-Neighborhood Structure Plans (NSPs) are statutory documents under an Area Structure Plan (ASP) and must be adopted by bylaw or resolution to support land use redesignations.
+Neighborhood Structure Plans (NSPs) are statutory documents under an Area Structure Plan (ASP) and must be adopted by bylaw for proposed development that exceeds 20 acres and is equal to or less than one (1) quarter section.
 NSPs provide detailed land use direction, subdivision design, and development guidance to Council, administration, and the public.
 To ensure the opportunity for public input, the Town must choose to adopt a Neighborhood Structure Plan through bylaw with a public hearing.
 The requirements for a Neighborhood Structure Plan submission are outlined below.
 There may be additional requirements for particular development proposals or for development on specific lands.
 The developer is therefore requested to meet with Town Staff to review and finalize the terms of reference for a proposed development.

-Description of the proposal (vision, etc.)
+• Description of the proposal (vision, etc.)

-- Purpose: why has this proposal been prepared? - Community vision - o Alignment with relevant Town policies, including the Municipal Development Plan - Describe how the proposed development integrates with the current and anticipated future use of surrounding lands, and outline any measures implemented or planned to mitigate potential conflicts (e.g., development adjacent to a railway, major road, commercial/industrial site, or other potentially conflicting land uses).
+- o Purpose: why has this proposal been prepared? - o Community vision - o Alignment with relevant Town policies, including the Municipal Development Plan - Describe how the proposed development integrates with the current and anticipated future use of surrounding lands, and outline any measures implemented or planned to mitigate potential conflicts (e.g., development adjacent to a railway, major road, commercial/industrial site, or other potentially conflicting land uses).

-Site context
+• Site context

-- Describe the area and regional context (if applicable) - Landownership map - Table showing legal description, size and ownership of each parcel
+- o Describe the area and regional context (if applicable) - o Landownership map - Table showing legal description, size and ownership of each parcel

-Site conditions
+• Site conditions

-- Existing and adjacent land uses - Existing on-site developments including well sites - Existing rights of ways, power transmission lines, rail lines, and other such infrastructure - A map and description of natural areas, including treed areas, watercourses, other bodies of water, and steep slopes (over 15%).
+- o Existing and adjacent land uses - o Existing on-site developments including well sites - o Existing rights of ways, power transmission lines, rail lines, and other such infrastructure - A map and description of natural areas, including treed areas, watercourses, other bodies of water, and steep slopes (over 15%).
 Where applicable, the top-of-the-bank of a watercourse or other body of water should be identified.
-Contours are required at intervals not exceeding 1 metre (3 feet). - Outline grading requirements to support stormwater management and development feasibility.

-Phasing plan

-A plan demonstrating how the development will be executed over time based on considerations such as infrastructure, access, environmental assessments, market conditions etc.
+Contours are required at intervals not exceeding 1 metre (3 feet). - o Outline grading requirements to support stormwater management and development feasibility. - Phasing plan - A plan demonstrating how the development will be executed over time based on considerations such as infrastructure, access, environmental assessments, market conditions etc.

-Proposed Development Concept
+• Proposed Development Concept

-- Land use(s) proposed, broken down by area
+- o Land use(s) proposed, broken down by area

 - o Identify neighbourhood nodes, mixed-use areas, and residential density distributions.

-- Size of lots proposed
+- o Size of lots proposed

-- Location of proposed roads
+- o Location of proposed roads

-- Location of utility requirements
+- o Location of utility requirements

-- A Park Concept Plan which details all planned parks for the area, and identifies park features, amenities, and structures.

-- Identify any reserve dedications (Environmental Reserve, Municipal Reserve) including the reasons why such areas have been set aside and the improvements that are planned for the areas.

-- Identify proposed road access to the proposed development area

-- Include proposed road network
+- A Park Concept Plan which details all planned parks for the area, and identifies park features, amenities, and structures. - Identify any reserve dedications (Environmental Reserve, Municipal Reserve) including the reasons why such areas have been set aside and the improvements that are planned for the areas. - o Identify proposed road access to the proposed development area - o Include proposed road network

-Transportation
+• Transportation

-- Identify road upgrades and or intersection improvements necessary to safely accommodate increased traffic from the development. - Provide a connectivity analysis highlighting street connections and active transportation modes. - Identify road classifications and provide roadway cross sections. - Identify any road right-of-way dedication required for future widening or other improvements as part of the proposed development. - The developer will be responsible for all or part of the costs of any road improvements that the Town and/or Alberta Transportation may deem necessary.
+- Identify road upgrades and or intersection improvements necessary to safely accommodate increased traffic from the development. - Provide a connectivity analysis highlighting street connections and active transportation modes. - o Identify road classifications and provide roadway cross sections. - Identify any road right-of-way dedication required for future widening or other improvements as part of the proposed development. - The developer will be responsible for all or part of the costs of any road improvements that the Town and/or Alberta Transportation may deem necessary.

-Servicing
+• Servicing